uwacsds/citsbot/README.md

     7. Tick "bot" in scopes
     8. Tick "Administrator" in bot permissions
     9. Go to the generated link in scopes to add the bot to your test server

+### Configure the bot

-3. Set up environment variables
+1. Set up environment variables

     1. Create a new file called `.env` in the root of this repo (next to config.json)
     2. Populate your `.env` file with values from your bot application.
 You can find your values for `DISCORD_ID` and `DISCORD_SECRET` under General Information and `DISCORD_TOKEN` under Bot. **Do not share these values with anyone.**